aniljava/gokv/README.md

+## IMPORTANT

+This is an incomplete project, set up to switch between my desktop and laptop.
+This message will be removed once the code is minimally usable.

 ## Goal
 Create a simple Key Value data store backed by a file.
 Based on configuration, can either be cached or inmemory system.